rcardin/http4s-tutorial/README.md

 }
 ```

 As we can see, the DSL is very straightforward.
-We surround the definition of all the routes in the
-`HttpRoutes.of` constructor.
-As we said, we parametrize the routes' definition with an effect `F`, as
-we probably have to retrieve information from some external resource.
+We surround the definition of all the routes in the `HttpRoutes.of` constructor.
+As we said, we parametrize the routes' definition with an effect `F`, as we probably have to retrieve information from some external resource.

 Then, each `case` statement represents a specific route, and it matches a `Request` object.
-Hence,
-the DSL provides many decostructors for a `Request` object, and everyone is associated with a proper
+Hence, the DSL provides many deconstructors for a `Request` object, and everyone is associated with a proper `unapply` method.
-`unapply` method.

-First, the decostructor that we can use to extract the HTTP method of a `Request`s is called `->`,
-and decomposes them as a couple containing a `Method` (i.e. `GET`,`POST`, `PUT`, and so on), and a
+First, the deconstructor that we can use to extract the HTTP method of a `Request`s is called `->` and decomposes them as a couple containing a `Method` (i.e. `GET`,`POST`, `PUT`, and so on), and a `Path`:
-`Path`:

 ```scala
 // From the Http4s DSL